August 29, 2025

 While they control pests and safeguard yields, we must also consider the negative consequences that are present.

 Around 44% of farmers are poisoned by pesticides every year.
-They cause serious health issues like cancer and neurological diseases.
-It also has long-lasting impacts on the environment.

 The chemicals present in the pesticides can pollute water sources and even contaminate food supplies.